Last updated: April 3, 2026

 "The full-body photos from good lighting changed everything.
 Matched with a girl who said I have 'great style' on our date." - David, 29

-Key finding:: Profiles without full-body photos get 45% fewer matches because viewers assume you're hiding something about your body or appearance.
+Key finding: Profiles without full-body photos get 45% fewer matches because viewers assume you're hiding something about your body or appearance.

 Key takeaway: Including one full-body photo with good posture builds trust before conversation ever starts, which is worth more than additional close-up face shots.